Lesona-Systems/Underwolf/README.md

 Note that the script calls **taskkill** on all Firefox processes at the end to clean up.
 Chrome implementation is planned for a later version (Although that may become obsolete with Manifest V3 and its effect on ad blockers).

+### Add addons to addons_master_list.json

+Add addons to addon_master_list.example.json like so:

+    {
+    "DBM" : {
+        "curseforge" : 1, # int 1 for CurseForge addon, 0 for a direct download addon outside of CF (such as ElvUI) "anchor_link" : "https://www.curseforge.com/wow/addons/deadly-boss-mods", # landing page for CF mods (not needed for direct download addons)
+        "dl_url" : "https://www.curseforge.com/wow/addons/deadly-boss-mods/download", # download page (required for all addons)
+        "last_updated" : "" # leave blank.
+The script will populate this field on first run.
+    },

+Rename
+    addon_master_list_example.json
+to
+    addon_master_list.json

+The script will also backup the list at the beginning of each run just in case something goes wrong.

 ## Copyright © 2022 Nicholas Johnson